 Karl Schoonover holds an M.A. and Ph.D. in Modern Culture and Media from Brown University.
-He has written widely on topics including film theory, slow cinema, the representation of toxic waste, photographic hoaxes, stardom in the 1970s, and many aspects of Italian cinema.
+He has written widely on topics including film theory, queer cinema, the representation of toxic waste, non-western cinemas, and many aspects of Italian cinema.
 His most recent book was awarded the Katherine Singer Kovács award for outstanding monograph in film and media studies by the Society of Film and Media Studies.
 He serves on the editorial boards of the journals the Journal of Cinema and Media Studies (formerly Cinema Journal) and Film Criticism.
 He is an advisory board member for Routledge's Remapping World Cinema book series and co-founded a scholarly caucus for art historians and visual culture researchers within the Society for Cinema and Media Studies called CinemArts.
 His work has been translated and published in French, Portuguese, Italian, Turkish, and Japanese.

 He was co-investigator on the AHRC Major Research Project 'Producers and Production Practice in the History of Italian Cinema, 1949-1975' (2016-2019).
 He was co-investigator on the AHRC-funded 'Global Queer Cinema' project (2011-2013).

 My research explores the relationship of cinema aesthetics to political change.
 I am also interested in the history of film theory, particularly its engagement with questions of realism, temporality, excess, and queerness.